-When an Arizona business owner finds themselves in need of a divorce, it can be worrying to consider how it might affect your business, especially if it is your sole source of income.
+When Arizona business owners find themselves in need of a divorce, it can be worrying to consider how it might affect their business, especially if it is their sole source of income.
 Here are some factors to take into consideration.

 Changes to your business

 The most obvious change to come to your business after divorce is a financial change.
 Arizona is a community property state, which means that if your business was formed after your marriage, it may be considered shared property between you and your former spouse.
 In such cases, your spouse may be entitled to half of it.
 If you had the business prior to marriage, it may instead be considered solely your own and would not be eligible to split.

 There are steps you can take to aid in the protection of your business, however, including: